Andr3xDev/ioc-framework/README.md

 Built with a focus on simplicity and performance, this framework aims to streamline the development of robust, maintainable, and scalable web services.
 It's an ideal foundation for rapid prototyping and production-ready microservices.

+### Core Components

+-   **HttpServer**: The application's entry point.
+It initializes the server, listens for incoming connections, and passes them off to the `HttpRequestHandler` for processing.
+-   **HttpRequestHandler**: The main dispatcher or "Front Controller."
+It inspects each request to differentiate between static file requests and dynamic API endpoints, routing the latter to the Framework Core.
+-   **Framework Core**: The framework's routing engine.
+On startup, it scans all `@RestController` classes to build a route map, and at runtime, it invokes the correct controller method for an incoming request.
+-   **Annotations**: The declarative API for developers.
+Provides a set of Spring Boot-inspired annotations (`@RestController`, `@GetMapping`, etc.) for defining routes and binding request parameters without boilerplate code.
+-   **Controllers**: The application-specific business logic layer.
+These are the user-defined classes that implement the API endpoints, such as `GreetingController` and `PañetteController`.

 </br>
 </br>